cargo2nix/cargo2nix/README.md

    versions of nixpkgs-mozilla (no longer used) have shipped with a `rustc` that doesn't include zlib in its runtime dependencies.

-1. Many `crates.io` public crates may not build using the current Rust compiler, unless a lint cap is put on these crates.
-For instance, `cargo2nix` caps all lints to `warn` by default.

 1. Toml parsing / conversion issues `Error: Cannot convert data to TOML (Invalid type <class 'NoneType'>)`